General Terms and Conditions for Order Processing pursuant to Art. 28 GDPR of Claus Peschahereinafter referred to as network.design labelled.

 - The content of the order, categories of data subjects and types of data as well as the purpose of the agreement are set out in Annex 1.

 - The processing of data by netzwerk.design takes place exclusively on the territory of the Federal Republic of Germany, a member state of the European Union or a contracting state of the EEA Agreement.
 Processing outside these countries only takes place under the conditions of Chapter 5 of the GDPR (Art.
-44 et seq.) and with the prior consent of the client.
+44 ff.) and with the prior consent of the client.

 - Contract term and cancellation